 The vibro equipment we use is designed and manufactured by our in-house equipment manufacturer exclusively for use by Keller.

-Quality control and quality assurance plans are an essential part of each Vibro Pier program and ensure that the foundation system will meet the project’s needs.
+Quality control and quality assurance plans are essential to each vibro pier program and ensure the foundation system meets the project’s needs.
 Quality control includes procedural inspection and documentation of the work activity, pre-drill diameter and depth, time and energy parameters, aggregate quantity, and treatment depth.
-The performance of the vibro pier system is verified by a Vibro Pier Modulus Test to confirm the pier modulus used in the design.
+The performance of the vibro pier system is verified by a vibro pier modulus test to confirm the pier modulus used in the design.